we-learn-js/js-training/src/slideshow/slides/DomainDrivenDesign.md

 ### Bounded Context (sub domains)

 > When we deal with a single model, the context is implicit.
 We do not need to define it.

-A model should be small enough to be assigned to one team.
+> **A model should be small enough to be assigned to one team.**

 > Mixing all models together within the same Context can lead to ambiguity and confusion.

-> The main idea is to define the scope of a model, to draw up the boundaries of its context, then do the most possible to keep the model unified.
+> The main idea is to define the **scope of a model**, to draw up the boundaries of its context, then do the most possible to keep the model unified.

 > Each model has a context.